What's coming for Nova Drift? Will Nova Drift be supported with more free content?

 Who made it?

 I'm Jeffrey Nielson "Chimeric" the game's creator, a mostly-one-man dev team, I get by with a little help from my friends.
 I've been working on the game over the last 6 years.
 Miles Tilmann (of Pixeljam Games - does anyone remember Dino Run?) created the soundtrack and audio.
 He also publishes and markets the game!
 What a useful guy.
 Additionally, Ken Miller (of Battlezone fame), has been helping out with his clutch code support and expertise in his down time.
+Soren Lily, our CM and a math enthusiast, has also been a huge help with balance and technical design.
 Credit also goes to the awesome localizers and game testers who have helped make it global and bug-free!